-What is the Invoice Registration Number (IRN) in GST e-invoice?
+What is the Invoice Registration Number (IRN) in the GST e-invoice?

-Invoice Registration Number (IRN) is a unique 64 digit alphanumeric reference number generated by IRP portal for every successful e-invoice generation.
+Invoice Registration Number (IRN) is a unique 64-digit alphanumeric reference number generated by the IRP portal for every successful e-invoice generation.
 E-invoice presented by a seller to his buyer is not valid without the IRN number.

 What is the Quick Response (QR) code in GST e-invoice?